-Black Jewfish are targeted by fishers in all sectors using hand lines and rods.
-Beyond the removal of target and a small proportion of bycatch species, there is little evidence to suggest that this gear significantly impacts on benthic or pelagic ecological communities.
+Black Jewfish are mainly targeted using hand lines and rods.
+Beyond the removal of a small proportion of bycatch species, there is little evidence to suggest that these types of gear significantly impact on benthic habitats or pelagic ecological communities.